ntcrft/VisionTab/README.md

 8. Enjoy!

 ## How to Install (Safari)
-1. Download "VisionTab.app" from releases TODO PUSH APP TO RELEASE
+1. Download and unzip "VisionTab-bin.zip" from the releases tab
-2. Open the app
+2. Open the app (Optional: move VisionTab.app to the Applications folder)
 3. Open Safari and open the settings pane by pressing ⌘ + ,
+4. Go to the Extensions tab
+5. Check VisionTab
+6. Click "Use for New Windows and Tabs"
+7. Enjoy! (hopefully)

+## Compiling for Safari
+1. Download and unzip "VisionTab-xcodeproj.zip" from the releases tab
+2. Open "VisionTab.xcodeproj" in Xcode
+3. Go to the root of the app project
+4. Under the signing tab, set the Team to your Apple ID (IMPORTANT: do this for both targets)
+5. Go to the Xcode menu bar items, click on Product, then Archive.
+6. Wait for the build to complete.
+7. A new window titled "Archives" should open.
+Click on Distribute App -> Custom -> Copy and choose a location to copy the app to.
+8. Open the app (you can close it right after)
-4. Go to the Advanced tab and check "Show features for web developers"
+9. Go to the Advanced tab and check "Show features for web developers"
-5. Go to the Developer tab and check "Allow unsigned extensions"
+10. Go to the Developer tab and check "Allow unsigned extensions"
-6. Go to the Extensions tab and check VisionTab
+11. Go to the Extensions tab and check VisionTab.

 ## Credits

 <a href="https://github.com/Broco8Dev"><img src="https://img.shields.io/static/v1?style=social&message=Developer&logo=github&logoColor=000000&label=BrocoDev" /></a>